Paraphrasing evades detectors of AI-generated text, but retrieval is an effective defense: Experiments measuring intrinsic paraphrase generation quality

 \textbf{\model\ paraphrases are close to the unperturbed GPT-2 XL generations}.
 Finally, we compare \model\ with the original GPT2-XL generations (without paraphrasing) on the same three metrics.
 While we expect metrics to prefer non-paraphrased text, a strong paraphraser will produce text that is close to the original in terms of these metrics. \tableref{tab:paraphrase-ablations} (Experiment 3) confirms our hypothesis: at L20, \textsc{RankGen} has a 50-50 preference between the two outputs, while GPT3.5 prefers the non-paraphrased generations just 61\% of the time, with an average perplexity gain of just 0.4 (11.1 to 11.5).
 At more diverse control codes, preference for GPT2-XL generations does go up (58\% \textsc{RankGen}, 73\% GPT3.5 for L60), but absolute scores continue to be close (11.1 vs 12.3 GPT-3.5 perplexity).
 Note that while all of these ablations use just a single paraphrase sample, it is easy for an attacker to obtain multiple samples from \model\ and choose the sample that maximizes these metrics (as discussed in \sectionref{sec:attack-expts}).

-\subsection{Human evaluation of semantic preservation using \model}
+\subsection{Human evaluation of semantic preservation using~\model}

 The automatic semantic similarity scores in \tableref{tab:watermark-attacks} and \ref{tab:attacks-lfqa} indicate that \model~generates paraphrases that are faithful to the original input paragraphs.
 To confirm this result with human evaluation, we hire three native English teachers and/or editors on Upwork\footnote{\url{https://www.upwork.com}} to evaluate the semantic fidelity of the paraphrases.
-As human evaluation is expensive, we focus on the impact of the lexical diversity.
+As human evaluation is expensive, we fix the order diversity ($O$) to be $0$ and focus on the impact of the lexical diversity.
 We evaluate paraphrases with the lexical codes $L20$, $L40$, and $L60$, corresponding to moderate, medium, and high lexical diversity.
-For each code, we randomly select 20 original and paraphrased text pairs for our annotators to evaluate semantic similarity on a five-point Likert scale (see \appendixref{appendix:HumanEval} for more details of the scale and interface).\footnote{The original texts are preceded by their context.
-The annotators see the same amount of text as \model.} The rate at which each point on the scale is chosen is reported in \tableref{tab:humanevalpercentage}.
-Annotators also must provide free-form comments justifying their ratings.
+Twenty paraphrases are sampled randomly for each lexical code, resulting in 60 original text and paraphrase pairs.

+The evaluation is conducted on the platform Label Studio~\citep{LabelStudio}.\footnote{\url{https://labelstud.io/}} As shown in the interface of our annotation platform \figureref{fig:label_studio_interface}, the text to be paraphrased (highlighted in yellow) are preceded by its context.
+The annotators see the same amount of text as \model.
+They need to first read the texts, select one point on the Likert scale, then provide free-form comments justifying their ratings.
+We estimated that the evaluation of each paraphrase takes 1.5 to 2 minutes.
+As such, we pay \$15 as a base rate with a bonus for the reasonable extra time that the annotators spend on the tasks.

+Among the 60 original text and paraphrase pairs, the three annotators agreed on their choice 28.3\% of the time, and 60\% of the time the point they chose on the scale differs by 1. \tableref{tab:humanevalpercentage} reports how often each point on the Likert scale is chosen.
 Over 80\% of the time, our annotators rate \model's paraphrases as nearly equivalent (4 out of 5) or approximately equivalent (5 out of 5).
-Details about inter-annotator agreement are in \appendixref{appendix:HumanEval}.

-A qualitative analysis of the free-form annotator comments reveals systemic strengths and shortcomings of \model.
-We provide a brief analysis below and include three representative examples in \tableref{tab:cherry-pickedexamples}.
-A comprehensive discussion with more examples can be found in \appendixref{appendix:HumanEval}.
+A qualitative analysis of the free-form annotator comments reveals systemic strengths and shortcomings of \model. \tableref{tab:cherry-pickedexamples-appendix} provides two representative examples for each lexical code that is evaluated in our human study.